Search

 A serene landscape in Bishop, California with a narrow stream, grassy fields, distant mountains of the Eastern Sierra, and a partially cloudy sky at sunset. visit bishop

 Crowley Lake and the Owens River from Crowley Lake to Benton Crossing Bridge is closed for the season.
 Crowley Lake will open to fishing on Saturday April 26th, 2025.
+All boats entering Crowley Lake will need to be inspected.

 Fishing Reports by top ranked Fishing Guides – Owens River, Hot Creek, Bishop Creek and Eastern Sierra Lakes